 One of the most common criminal charges college students face, particularly in Massachusetts is the crime of shoplifting.
 The courts in Boston see a significant number of these cases.
 The last thing a college student can afford is having a criminal record so effective, experienced legal representation is a necessity.
 Our office has been defending college students for nearly three decades.
 We have managed to get countless shoplifting cases dismissed and we have made sure that our clients have left the courthouse without having a criminal record.
 Successfully defending college students charged with shoplifting is something in which we take great pride.
 Continue Reading

-How Can I Get a Larceny Case Dismissed?
+How Can I Get A Larceny Case Dismissed?

 Larceny cases fall into two general categories in Massachusetts.
 Larceny under two hundred fifty dollars is a misdemeanor.
 Larceny over two hundred fifty dollars is a felony.
 The former is punishable by up to one year in the county house of corrections and the latter by up to five years in state prison.
 The felony version of larceny is often charged in district courts in Massachusetts meaning that the prosecution is not seeking a state prison sentence.
 When larceny cases involve disputes over money the person accused is often surprised at how the matter can be charged criminally.
 In this situation people call will me and ask “how can I get a larceny case dismissed?”.
 This article examines one of these cases.
 Continue Reading

-Prosecuted For Bouncing A Check
+Can I Be Prosecuted For Bouncing A Check In Massachusetts?

 Forty-nine out of the fifty United States have laws making writing a bad check a crime.
 The crime is known as larceny by check.
 The Massachusetts law prohibiting this conduct is G.L. c.
 266 Section 37.
 That statute makes it a crime to write or pass a check knowing that there do not exist sufficient funds to cover the check.
 Simply passing the instrument satisfies the prosecution’s burden of going forward with these charges unless the accused covers the bad check within two days of being notified that the check has bounced.
 Fraudulent checks exceeding two hundred fifty dollars can result in a felony complaint issuing.
 Several times each month I get a call about one of these cases.
 The client usually asks if he or she can be prosecuted for bouncing a check.
 The answer is usually “yes, you can be prosecuted or that crime” however the likelihood of being convicted depends on factors discussed below.
 Continue Reading

 An article in today’s Salem News discusses a scheme used by local retail store employees to obtain goods without having to pay for them.
 Apparently five employees used portable scanning devices issued by the store to ring up sales for fellow employees.
 Some of the items would be voided out so it would look like the employee was paying for one item when in fact the items voided out would be taken as well.
 Improper refund credits were applied to gift cards and the defendant’s personal credit cards as well.
 The gift cards were then used at the store to make purchases.
-It appears that the defendants were charged with larceny over $250, a felony in Massachusetts.camera Continue Reading
+It appears that the defendants were charged with larceny over $250, a felony in Massachusetts.
+Continue Reading

 Over the years I have defended several cases involving the possession of or passing of counterfeit bills or money.
 Some of these cases were prosecuted in the district court and others in superior court.
 Interestingly enough, some of the more serious cases were prosecuted in the district court and vice versa.
 Initially, very few of my clients knew the severity of these charges.
 Most of them thought it was no big deal until I told them a little bit about the counterfeit money statutes in Massachusetts.
 Then they panicked.
 So, just how serious is possession of counterfeit money in Massachusetts?
 This post examines that question.